openpowerquality/opq/gitbook/health/description.md

 Of course, the actual elapsed time between these heartbeat log entries for the health system depend upon the value provided in the configuration file.

-Note that each time an entry is added the log file, a corresponding document is inserted into the health collection.
+Note that each time an entry is added to the log file, a corresponding document is inserted into the health collection.

 ## Detecting health